yanivpr/disable_section/README.md

 ## TODO

+  * Implement configuration - which html elements will be disabled, override the default a, input, select, textarea and button

+  * JS specs

- Specs - add higher level and integration tests
+  * Specs - add higher level and integration tests

 ## License